puli/docs.puli.io/at-a-glance.rst

 Resource Discovery
 ------------------

-Very often, libraries support specific types of files.
-For example, the `Doctrine ORM`_ is able to load entity mappings from XML files:
+Many tools require you to provide configuration, translations or other content in files of specific types.
+For example, the `Doctrine ORM`_ is able to load the configuration of a ``MyProject\User`` entity from a ``MyProject.User.dcm.xml`` file:

 .. code-block:: xml